hkirk/swtafp-slides/slides/07/error-handling.md

 #### Return Types

-Introduciong types for all success/error cases
+Creating a single type for a use-case

 ```fsharp
 type ReturnType =